 Long View is a somewhat small town located in the state of North Carolina.
 With a population of 5,172 people and just one neighborhood, Long View is the 154th largest community in North Carolina.

-Long View is a blue-collar town, with 42.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Long View is generally considered to be a blue-collar town.
+42.70% of the Long View workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Long View is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Long View who work in sales jobs (10.33%), food service (9.76%), and office and administrative support (6.68%).

 In Long View, just 7.06% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.